Frequently Asked Questions

 middle aged, the NLSY79 shows that younger baby boomers experienced fewer unemployment spells as they aged.
 On average, these baby boomers experienced

-nearly 8 out of 10 of these baby boomers experienced at least one spell of unemployment while ages 18 to 22, and 4 out of 10 experienced
+8 out of 10 of these baby boomers experienced at least one spell of unemployment while ages 18 to 24, and nearly half experienced

 three spells or more.
-From ages 39 to 44, 7 out of 10 of these baby boomers did not experience any unemployment spells at all, and only
+From ages 40 to 48, nearly 2 out of 3 of these baby boomers did not experience any unemployment spells, and less than 1 in 10

 Does BLS have information on the number of times people change careers in their lives?

 The Bureau of Labor Statistics (BLS) never has attempted to estimate the number of times people change careers in the course of their working lives.
 The reason we have not produced such estimates is that no consensus has emerged on what constitutes a career change.
 A few examples may help to illustrate the difficulty of defining careers and career changes.
 Take the case of a BLS economist who is promoted to a management position.
 Before the promotion, she spent most of her time conducting economic research.
 After the promotion to the management position, she still may conduct research, but she also spends much more time supervising staff and reviewing their research, managing her program's finances, and attending to a variety of other management tasks.
 This promotion represents an occupational change from economist to manager, but does it also represent a career change?
 It depends on how you define a career change.